Gaurav0/InfiniteGraffitiWall/docs/source/main.rst

 	.. py:method:: SendMessage.post(self)

-		* Get the contetnts of the message
+		* Get the contents of the message
 		* if there is a user, set him as sender, else use guest user
 		* Distribute the message to all users